ironpark/ironpark.github.io/output/posts/blog-auto-publishing-with-obsidian.en.md

     token: ${{ secrets.GH_TOKEN }}  # Token for external repo access
 ```

-This workflow checks out **two repositories into different paths**.
-This allows simple `cp` commands to move files, enabling easy synchronization without complex scripts.
-The token is set to allow commit and push later.
+Within one workflow, **two repositories are checked out into different paths**.
+This allows simple `cp` commands to move files without complex scripts.
+The token is set for later commit and push operations.

 **Post Preprocessing**
 ```yaml